pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 ## Installation
-Installing Gravwell on a single machine is quite simple--just follow the instructions in this section.
+Installing DatalaiQ on a single machine is quite simple--just follow the instructions in this section.
 For more advanced environments involving multiple systems, review the Advanced Topics section.

-Gravwell is distributed in four ways: via a Docker container, via a distribution-agnostic self-extracting installer, via a Debian package repository, and via a Redhat package repository.
+DatalaiQ is distributed in four ways: via a Docker container, via a distribution-agnostic self-extracting installer, via a Debian package repository, and via a Redhat package repository.
 We recommend using the Debian repository if your system runs Debian or Ubuntu, the Redhat packages if your system runs RHEL, CentOS, or SuSE, and the self-extracting installer otherwise.
 The Docker distribution is also useful for those familiar with Docker.
-Gravwell has been tested on all of the major Linux distributions and runs well, but Ubuntu Server LTS is preferred.
+DatalaiQ has been tested on all of the major Linux distributions and runs well, but Ubuntu Server LTS is preferred.
 Help installing Ubuntu can be found at https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server.

 (debian_repo)=
 ### Debian repository

 Installing from the Debian repository is quite simple.
-We need to take a few steps first to add Gravwell's PGP signing key and Debian package repository, but then it's just a matter of installing the `gravwell` package.
+We need to take a few steps first to add DatalaiQ's PGP signing key and Debian package repository, but then it's just a matter of installing the `gravwell` package.

 Run the following commands as the `root` user: